 - This means they have been identified by the SENCO / class teacher as needing some extra support in school.
 It may also be appropriate to apply for expert support from a professional outside the school.
-This may be from: - Local Authority central services such as the Autism Outreach Team or Sensory Service (for students with a hearing or visual need) - Outside agencies such as the Education Psychology Service (EPS).
+This may be from: - Local Authority central services such as the ASD Outreach Team, Sensory Service (for students with a hearing or visual need), Physical Impairment Team (for additional physical needs) - Outside agencies such as the Education Psychology Service (EPS).